The halogens header image

 The most reactive halogen is fluorine while the least reactive is iodine at the bottom of group 7

 The group 7 non-metals are called the halogens.
 The halogens are fluorine, chlorine, bromine and iodine.
-Astatine at the bottom of group 7 is a very rare element and highly radioactive element; the most stable isotope of astatine has a half-life of just over 8 hours.
-The halogens are all very reactive elements and are not found as elements in nature; instead they are found combined in compounds in rocks and minerals.
+Astatine at the bottom of group 7 is a very rare and a highly radioactive element; the most stable isotope of astatine has a half-life of just over 8 hours.
+The halogens are all very reactive elements and are not found as elements in nature; instead they are found commonly found combined in compounds in rocks and minerals.
 Fluorine, chlorine and bromine toxic and corrosive elements and great care is needed in handling these reactive elements, though iodine being the least reactive halogen and being a solid is the easiest and safest halogen to handle in the lab.
+The image below shows the state and appearance of the first four halogens at room temperature.

 The halogens fluorine, chlorine, bromine and iodine are shown in gas jars while solid iodine is on a watch glass.